DarkMakerofc/WaBetaInfo/README.md

 #### 🛠️ Package Updated.

-* Fix Image undefined Error
+* Fix Axios Error And Update Scraper Codes.
+* Add Catogory For All Results.
+* Add Sub-title For All Details.